-What Is 6G Internet and What Will It Look Like?
+What Is 6G and What Will It Look Like?

-Yep, even though 5G networks aren’t fully built up yet, wireless communication companies have already started looking ahead and thinking about the next mobile network to come.
+Even though 5G wireless networks have barely gotten off the ground in recent years, wireless communication companies have already started looking ahead and thinking about the next mobile network to come.

 Technically, 6G doesn’t exist yet.
 But theoretically speaking, it could end up being a lot of things, building on current network and technology trends to help make a completely new type of internet.
 So, let’s take a deep dive into the zany world of 6G and imagine what the future holds.

 What is 6G?

 6G is the sixth generation of wireless technology.
 A 6G network follows up on 4G and 5G, using higher frequency bands and agile, cloud-based networking technology to deliver record-breaking speeds and microsecond latency.

 As experts imagine it, 6G isn’t just going to support mobile phones.
 It could also be used for technology like automated cars and smart-home networks, helping create a seamless connectivity between the internet and everyday life.

 “What happens is the connectivity becomes like air,” said Kaniz Mahdi, Vice President of Advanced Technologies at cloud computing company VMware, in a Skype interview with HighSpeedInternet.com.
 “Just imagine if you have that level of connectivity—what is the impact to society?
 What is the impact to our daily lives?”

 New wireless communication standards emerge about every decade, and 6G is expected to come into play around 2030.
 But nothing is set in stone—even the term “6G” could come out of favor and eventually be replaced by something else.